-This year's late May bank holiday takes place on Mon May 25 2015 and, as always, we've got some fail-safe family-friendly ideas to keep the kids happy over the long weekend.
+This year's August bank holiday takes place on Mon Aug 31 2015 and, as always, we've got some fail-safe family-friendly ideas to keep the kids happy over the long weekend.

 August bank holiday events for kids

 Since Notting Hill Carnival debuted in 1964, the event has undoubtedly grown and morphed, attracting ever more revellers with its spectacle of floats featuring calypso, mas and pan bands as well as a series of soundsystems for alfresco dancing.
 You can be sure of dense crowds and a vibrant celebration of music, movement and masquerade together with Caribbean food stalls serving up jerk chicken and fried plantain.
 The more family-friendly Sunday is the best day to take children to the Carnival.Read more

 Now in its thirteenth year, the More London Free Festival is again bringing an impressive line-up of events and performances to the concrete amphitheatre below the Mayor's office on the South Bank.
 Fringe theatre performances this summer include a take on 'Pride and Prejudice' from the redoubtable Pantaloons and slimmed down Greek tragedies 'Hecuba and the Trojan Women' and kids' show 'Captain Showoff!'by Gods and Monsters Theatre.
 All events are free and no booking is required, but we recommend you arrive early and bring a cushion.Read more

 The Natural History Museum's butterfly house returns for a seventh year in 2015 to a specially constructed tropical enclosure on the Museum's east lawn.
 Visitors can come face-to-face with tropical butterflies, including the swallowtail, blue morpho, the moon moth and many others originating from Africa, Southeast Asia and North and South America, and take part in games, activities and challenges that teach more about the sensory world of the fluttering creatures.Read more